ovgu-ailab/lgm2023/ass8c.md

 The loss is relatively simple, for example, you can find it in equation 2 of the improved paper (section 2.2).
 There, `x` is a data sample, and "x tilde" is a noisy version of that sample.
-Noisy versions are attaines simply by adding random normal noise with mean 0 and  the given standard deviation.
+Noisy versions are attained simply by adding random normal noise with mean 0 and  the given standard deviation.

 The problem is that we need to sum the loss over all noise scales, and the score